 There are various methods for judging the angles of vanishing lines.
 The one that works best for me is to visualize it as the hour hand on a clock.

-I do it like this: The minute hand serves as either the horizon line (the position it's at 9 or 3 o'clock) or a vertical (12 o'clock).
-Then I look at the vanishing line, and think of it as being the hour hand on a clock.
-I then read "the time", and remember this as I mark it on my painting.
+Example: The minute hand serves as either the horizon line (the position it's at 9 or 3 o'clock) or a vertical (12 o'clock).
+Then, look at the vanishing line and think of it as being the hour hand on a clock.
+Read "the time," and remember this as you mark it on your painting.

-Thus, in the photo, the vanishing line at foot level is coming up at about eight o'clock.
-And the vanishing line above the figure's head is coming in at about ten o'clock.
+Thus, in the photo, the vanishing line at foot level is coming up at about 8 o'clock.
+And the vanishing line above the figure's head is coming in at about 10 o'clock.
 (The photo is of The Art Bin.)Continue to 5 of 6 below.

 05 of 06